 - i.
 An all-weather surface area will be provided for all school facilities that are suitable for outdoor play activities requiring a smooth hard surface, such as basketball, volleyball, badminton, shuffleboard, etc. - ii.
 Provide barrier-free accessibility to all play areas. - iii.
 Allow for 0.5 m2 per student with a minimum area of 250 m2 and a maximum area of 500 m2.
-This school will have a hard surface playground are of 250m2 clear of any pathways.
-The student's access to the playground areas should include additional asphalt surfacing to support a hard apron to keep entrances clear of mud and sand. - iv.
-All school exits and access doors shall have a hard surface clear of obstructions for the District to maintain.
-Doorway shall not exit onto landscape/grass areas.
+This school should have a hard surface play area of 405 m2 - iv.
+Basketball court with 2 basketball hoops and game lines.

-p) Community Gardens and Green Houses
+p) Community Gardens and Greenhouses

 - i.
-In accordance with EECD policy 711 and EECD policy 315, healthy eating habits are to be promoted in schools.
-As such, necessary space for the inclusion of community gardens and/or green houses should be identified on the site plans. - ii.
-Identify a space on the site, possibly integrated with the outdoor class area.
+In accordance with EECD policies 711, 315 and 407, healthy eating habits and community partnerships are to be promoted and supported.
+As such, space for the inclusion of community gardens and/or green houses can be identified on school site plans. - ii.
+Identify a space on site, possibly integrated with the outdoor class area, only if space permits.